Stop Thinking About It! Four Reasons to Sell Your House This Year!

 If you’re considering selling your house, there hasn’t been a better time to sell in the past decade until now.
 Housing markets have successfully bounced back since the fallout ten years ago and buyer confidence is reflecting the good news.
-Coast to coast homes are coming off the market at record speeds and outstanding prices.
+Coast-to-coast homes are coming off the market at record speeds and at outstanding prices.
 Alabama and Georgia are no exception.
 Buyers are chomping at the bit to get in the door of a new home.
 There is no doubt that RIGHT NOW is a great time to be a seller.

 Within the past couple of years, the market has had a shortage of homes for sale across the country, leaving buyers restless and willing to do whatever it takes to get a new home.
 This sounds like a seller’s fantasy, and it’s happening right here in your front yard.

 This is the year to sell your house!

 Here are four undisputed reasons why you should not wait another minute to call your real estate agent and get your house on the market today.

 Low Mortgage Rates